AJMansfield/Intelligence-Core-Public/kttu02.md

 ----

 Finally, you approach the entrance to the city.
-In addition to the large dome you'd seen from afar, there are a handful of smaller domes scattered around.
+In addition to the large domes you'd seen from afar, there are a handful of smaller domes scattered around.
 Some are seemingly isolated, while others are connected to the main city by small enclosed tunnels.